 Coconut Aminos: this is a salty seasoning sauce made by boiling the filtered nectar (sap) of unopened coconut blossoms.
 The nectar is boiled with sea salt until it looks like dark syrup, and then bottled and sent off.
 Coconut aminos go through a natural fermentation process which enhances its natural complexity, though most studies show they have little residual histamine.
 Pure sea salt is a good alternative.

-Step 2.
-Add your lime juice, tahini, ginger, maple syrup, and coconut aminos to a bowl, then blend it well.
+Step 2) Add your lime juice, tahini, ginger, maple syrup, and coconut aminos to a bowl, then blend them well (images 1 & 2).
 You can use an immersion blender, high-powered milk frother, or a small food processor; any of these would do the job, though the latter would whip it up more.
 Voila!
 Your ginger lime tahini dressing is all ready to use.

 Ginger Puree: I personally used ginger powder for this recipe, because I adore how smooth I can get the tahini dressing with it (plus that store-bought ginger puree is full of preservatives!).
 But if you like that texture, I highly recommend grating your own fresh ginger into a puree rather than purchasing it, especially if you're eating low histamine.